 Pharmacological interventions

-In the context of strategies, no distinction is made between prevention and treatment.
+In the context of strategies for treating individuals at high risk of fracture, no distinction is made between prevention and treatment.
 A range of pharmacological interventions has been shown to be effective in reducing fracture risk in postmenopausal women with osteoporosis [73].
 Recommendations concerning the major interventions for osteoporosis are based on high levels of evidence (Evidence level 1a and Ib), and the grade of these recommendations is summarised in the following table.

 Bisphosphonates are analogues of inorganic pyrophosphate that inhibit bone resorption.